klauseduard/under-over-models/index.md

 ## Available Chapters

-Currently, the following chapters are fully edited and ready for reading:
+Currently, the following chapters are (somewhat) edited and ready for reading:

 <div class="completed-chapter">
   <p>Collection of resources that can be examined independently from the chapters they support.</p>